BBVA/hancock-doc/docs/guide/sdk/workflow/README.md

 ## Get balance

-We can make a petition to Hancock to get the balance of an specific account.
+We can make a petition to Hancock to get the <i>balance</i> of an specific account.

 Our example start in the client application, calling the get-balance method of [Wallet service](../services/Wallet#get-balance):